All schools are required to report on the amount of funding received, how this is being used and the impact of the funding.

 - The Principal is responsible for reporting to the Academy councillor and the Academy councillors are responsible for reporting to parents.

-- Governors report to parents via the school website.
+- Academy councillors report to parents via the school website (see below).

-- In addition, the school Pupil premium champion and the Senior leadership team, collect and analyse data about pupil premium cohorts and this is used to set new targets and draw up Action Plans for meeting these targets.
+- In addition, the Academy's Pupil premium champion and the Senior leadership team, collate and analyse data about pupil premium cohorts and this is used to set new targets and draw up Action Plans for meeting these targets.

 For more details on the Pupil Premium please visit education.gov.uk